ethereum/consensus-specs/specs/networking/libp2p-standardization.md

 need to establish streams through `multistream-select`, rather, act as a standalone implementation that feeds discovered peers/topics (ENR-records) as `multiaddrs` into the libp2p service.
-The libp2p service subsequently forms connections and substreams with discovered peers.
+The libp2p service subsequently forms connections and streams with discovered peers.

 ## Eth-2 RPC